vmware/vmware-powercli-for-vmware-cloud-disaster-recovery/README.md

 **Important !!!!!**

 **build.cmd** and **.\build.ps1** are going to replace any powershell scripts and c# code for .NET4.7, with the corrispondent code for core.NET.
 Any change to the source code should be apply to the Core.NET code

+**Contributing**

+The vmware-powercli-for-vmware-cloud-disaster-recovery project team welcomes contributions from the community.
+Before you start working with container-service-extension-templates, please read our Developer Certificate of Origin.
+All contributions to this repository must be signed as described on that page.
+Your signature certifies that you wrote the patch or have the right to pass it on as an open-source patch.
+For more detailed information, refer to CONTRIBUTING.md.